johnrudolph/beast-master/rules.md

 - When your Acolytes die, they return to your hand, and can be played again on future turns.

 ## Beasts
 Beasts are monsters who haunt this island.
-Each has a passive effect, and a Harvest effect.
-When you Harvest a space that contains a Beast, you trigger its Harvest effect.
+Each has a passive effect, and a Reap effect.
+When you Reap a space that contains a Beast, you trigger its Reap effect.

 ## Gold
 The player with the most Gold at the end of the game wins.
 Track how much Gold you have on the Gold tracker.
-Gain Gold from cards and by harvesting spaces to claim the rewards from Environments, Loot, and Gold cubes.
+Gain Gold from cards and by Reaping spaces to claim the rewards from Environments, Loot, and Gold cubes.
 Any time you gain or lose Gold, update the Gold tracker.

 ## Environments
 Environments are special tiles with potentially big rewards.
-Control an Environment at Harvest to claim its rewards.
+Control an Environment at Reap to claim its rewards.

 ## Grass tiles
-Grass tiles simply grant you rewards at Harvest.
+Grass tiles simply grant you rewards at Reap.
 Control a Grass tile to claim its rewards.

 Types of Loot on Grass tiles:
 - **Gold**: gain 1 Gold.